 It is pretty much impossible to avoid pollen, particularly in the summer months.
-If you summer from hay fever, you can check the UK pollen forecast to help keep your symptoms at bay.
+If you suffer from hay fever, you can check the UK pollen forecast to help keep your symptoms at bay.
 When the pollen count is high, try to stay indoors as much possible.
 As a rule, 10am-4pm is peak pollen time, but some days can be worse than others.
-Rain can help to clear away the pollen from the air, so after take advantage and get outside after a summer downpour!
+Rain can help to clear away the pollen from the air, so take advantage and get outside after a summer downpour!

 - Protect your airways